St. Joseph's Institution, Singapore: History

 St Joseph's Institution (SJI), originally known as St. John's Institution, was founded in 1852 as the first missionary establishment of the De La Salle Brothers in the Far East.
 This endeavour was initiated by Rev Fr Jean-Marie Beurel MEP, who offered the opportunity to six Brothers from Europe to start the school using a former chapel as premises.
 Within a year, an attap hut had to be erected to accommodate all the students.

-On 19 March 1855 (Feast of Saint Joseph), the cornerstone of a new school building was laid, and from that date, the school came to be known as St. Joseph's Institution.
+On 19 March 1855 (Feast of Saint Joseph), the cornerstone of a new school building at Bras Basah Road was laid, and from that date, the school came to be known as St. Joseph's Institution.
 The new central classroom block was completed in 1865, though the further expansion of the facilities continued well into the 20th century.
 The school had 426 students in 1900.
 This grew to almost 1200 in 1914, and 1600 in 1922.
 With the student population expanding, a temporary branch school was opened, which eventually led to the building of a second school – Saint Patrick's School, Singapore – in 1933.

 During World War II, prior to the fall of Singapore to the Japanese, the school was used as a Red Cross hospital and housed a unit of the Civil Defence Force, the A.R.F.
 (Air Raid Precautionary Group).
 On 16 February 1942, a bomb hit the school courtyard during the war, leaving a crater, but the main building remained unscathed.
+However, the original grandfather's clock brought by the brothers on the first voyage was hit by a wooden splinter and stopped.
+It remains at SJI to this day.

 During the Japanese occupation of Singapore, the school was renamed to Bras Basah Road Boys' School.
 The Brothers were asked to 'resign' and the school and hostel were run along military lines.
 Three weeks after the Japanese surrender, the Brothers returned and St Joseph's was re-opened and normal lessons resumed.

 In 1975, St Joseph's Institution's first-year pre-university classes and some of its teachers were transferred to the newly opened Catholic Junior College.